Charles Howard, 20th Earl of Suffolk: Accolades, honours and memorials

-A stained glass window designed by Gerald Smith of St. John's Wood was dedicated by Frederick Cockin, the Bishop of Bristol, at a special service on 15 September 1947, at the church of St. John the Baptist, Charlton, in north-west Wiltshire.
-(Charlton Park and its estate belonged to the Suffolk family.)
-The stained glass in the central panel above the four main lights shows the Earl's George Cross.
+A stained glass window designed by Gerald Smith of St John's Wood was dedicated by Frederic Cockin, the Bishop of Bristol, at a special service on 15 September 1947, at the Church of St John the Baptist, Charlton, in north-west Wiltshire.
+Charlton Park and its estate belonged to the Suffolk family.
+The stained glass in the central panel above the four main lights shows the George Cross.
 The two main figures are the saints George and John of Nepomuk.
-St. George is trampling on the defeated dragon, a symbol of evil.
-St. John Nepomuk, a fourteenth-century priest from Bohemia is the Patron saint of Silence.
+St George is trampling on the defeated dragon, a symbol of evil.
+St John of Nepomuk, a fourteenth-century priest from Bohemia is the patron saint of silence.
 His inclusion in the window is possibly a reference to the great concentration needed in all scientific activity, particularly in bomb disposal, and also (as with St George), to having suffered martyrdom for his beliefs.
-At the bottom of the panel is the Suffolk family coat of arms.
-In the right-hand light is a picture of SS Broompark, the vessel in which the Earl made his remarkable escape from Bordeaux in France.
+At the bottom of the panel is the Suffolk coat of arms.
+In the right-hand light is a picture of SS Broompark, the vessel in which Lord Suffolk made his remarkable escape from Bordeaux.
 The picture shows the moment a German plane appeared above the ship, but flew off without attacking.
-St Catherine, above, is the Patron saint of Science and also a martyr.
-Below is St. Francis of Assisi, Patron saint of Birds and Animals – the Earl loved animals and hated hunting and shooting.
+St Catherine of Alexandria, above, is the patron saint of science and also a martyr.
+Below is St Francis of Assisi, patron saint of birds and animals (Lord Suffolk loved animals and hated hunting and shooting).
 At the bottom of the two central lights, two scenes are depicted in fascinating detail.
 One shows work taking place in a laboratory, the other the dangerous business of bomb disposal.
-Above the bomb disposal squad is the inscription in memory of the Earl and those who died with him.
+Above the bomb disposal squad is an inscription in memory of Lord Suffolk and those who died with him.
 Finally, above the scene in the laboratory is displayed a poem by John Masefield, Poet Laureate of the United Kingdom, written by him upon hearing the news of Jack Howard's death:

-In 1973, the BBC based a television drama series on the life of the Earl.
+In 1973, the BBC based a television series on the life of Lord Suffolk.
 Ronald Pickup played the leading role in The Dragon's Opponent.
-The Earl has a role in Michael Ondaatje's novel, The English Patient.
+Suffolk has a role in Michael Ondaatje's novel, The English Patient.